-The “4640” youth recreation center belongs to Grand Junction’s Fellowship Church, which created it to indoctrinate kids into Christianity, and it’s one serious kid magnet.
+The “4640” youth recreation center belongs to Grand Junction’s Fellowship Church, and it’s one serious kid magnet.
 The fliers students brought home were release of liability forms that advertised 4640 had “spider jumps,” a “giant swing,” a “foam pit” and a “sports court.”
 The website for 4640 also touted a food court where,

 “A couple bucks will buy you more junk food than your mom would approve of.
 We’re talking about snacks high in sugar, low in nutritional value — just the kind of fuel you need to have a blast with your 500 other Middle School friends!” **

 “Ever seen anybody eat a live cricket?
 Our Youth staff will do anything it takes to blow your mind.” **